CSbyGB/pentips/README.md

 ## Disclamer

-**Everything used and mentioned here has to be used for an ETHICAL purpose, do not engage in illegal activity using these resources**
+**Everything used and mentioned here has to be used for an ETHICAL purpose, do not engage in any illegal activity using these resources**

 ## Credits